castaway/dbix-class-book/chapters/03-Describing-database.md

 The third argument is the column in the current class that contains the primary key of the related class, the *foreign key* column.

+You should also use the DBIx::Class::InflateColumn::DateTime[^datetime] component, which will turn the `created_date` field into a DateTime object for you.
+No configuration is needed.

 Create the Result class for it as MyBlog::Schema::Result::Post.

 When you're done, run this test which you can find in the